 After you have collected a list of people to send emails to, you need to create a strategy for sharing information with these people.
 Whether you want to share a discount code, new products, or general information about your company, an email marketing strategy is needed to ensure that you do not send the same information to people twice.

 When creating an email to send to your subscriber group, you should make sure to include a call to action (CTA) within the text, with the use of a button that stands out, and provide the ability to forward the email to a friend easily.
+Also, make sure to comply with GDPR rules if some of your subscribers are based in the European Union.

 Why Email Marketing is Important?